leecher1337/mgoodies-skype/trunk/listeningto/Docs/listeningto_readme.txt

 This means that it set the user listening to information, not the info from your contacts.
 To see the info from your contacts you need a clist that supports it (only modern now) or a plugin like tipper (for a contact this info is stored inside <ProtocolName>/ListeningTo db key of the contact).

 Any protocol that support some services (in m_proto_listeningto.h) can interface with this plugin.
-By now it means JGmail unicode version and MSN.
+By now it means JGmail unicode version, MSN and Jabber.

 This protocol also save the listening info for the user (you!) into <ProtocolName>/ListeningTo db key.